jtiz003/James_Tizard/README.md

 # Create a personal webpage

 This website is built using Jekyll.
-Jekyll Scholar is used to create the publications list.
+Jekyll Scholar is used to create the publications list. rebuild

 # Want to create your own website?
 This code is released under an MIT license.
 Here are some tips on how to create your own academic website based on this code.